Pa. Rep. Kelly faces ethics scrutiny over stock purchase

 Though the ethics office investigates complaints, only the House Ethics Committee has the power to punish a lawmaker for wrongdoing.
 The committee said in a statement that it would review the report and investigate further.

 Kelly is just the latest in a collection of lawmakers from both parties to draw scrutiny for conspicuous stock trading in recent years.
-This underscores the shortcomings of a law known as the Stock Act, which proponents initially said would end stock speculation among members of Congress when it passed with bipartisan support in 2012 in the wake of a stock-trading scandal.
+This underscores the shortcomings of a law known as the Stock Act, which was enacted in 2012 following a congressional trading scandal but has yet to produce a conviction.

-Kelly’s office did not respond to a request for comment Friday.
-Neither he nor his wife has been criminally charged.
+Legal experts say such insider trading cases are exceptionally difficult to prosecute because they hinge on definitely proving whether someone acted on nonpublic information.
+Neither Kelly nor his wife has been criminally charged.

-Insider trading cases are exceptionally difficult to prosecute because they hinge on definitely proving whether someone acted on nonpublic information.
+Kelly spokesman Matt Knoedler said in a statement Friday that the congressman has always been “open and transparent” about his finances.
+That includes filing regular disclosures, which led to news stories about his wife’s stock purchase.
+The statement did not directly address the purchase but called Kelly a “vocal leader” in efforts to save the plant.

-The report details a timeline of events beginning in early 2020, when Cleveland-Cliffs Inc. threatened to shut down a plant in Kelly’s northwest Pennsylvania district.
+The ethics report details a timeline of events beginning in early 2020, when Cleveland-Cliffs Inc. threatened to shut down a plant in Kelly’s northwest Pennsylvania district.
 The factory employed 1,400 making a specialty steel used in power grid transformers.
 The company argued that foreign producers were exploiting a loophole in federal trade law that gave them an unfair competitive advantage and requested new tariff enforcement.

 Kelly and other members of Pennsylvania’s and Ohio’s congressional delegations quickly lobbied the Trump administration.
 The ethics report details an aggressive push by Kelly, who worked closely with the company while pressing administration officials, including Mark Meadows, who was Trump’s chief of staff at the time.

-Though the administration initially rebuffed their efforts, it eventually acquiesced, culminating with a phone call from Ross to Cleveland-Cliff’s CEO on April 28, 2020, informing him that it would soon make an announcement.
+Though the administration initially rebuffed their efforts, it eventually acquiesced, culminating with a phone call from Ross to Cleveland-Cliff’s CEO on April 28, 2020, informing him that the agency would soon make an announcement.

 Word of the development spread quickly through Kelly’s office, and the following day — several days before the announcement was made public — Victoria Kelly purchased between $15,001 and $50,000 worth of stock in the company, the report states.